-- No dishonor can go unavenged.
+- No dishonour can go unavenged.

 - Dishonour to lord or family is also dishonor to the samurai.

-- Mercy is not due the enemy.
+- Mercy is not due to the enemy.

 - All debts, both of vengeance and of gratitude, are repaid.

-- Cowardice is dishonorable.
+- Cowardice is dishonourable.

 - Using a shield is dishonourable as is wielding a non-samurai weapon (like a ninja-to – fighters lose their proficiency with shield when they pick the samurai archetype).